avinashlalotra/Signal-processing-toolkit-devlopment-/ifft2/readme.md

 ## Parameters
 - `A` : Input matrix for which the inverse two-dimensional discrete Fourier transform is to be calculated.
 - `m,n`: The optional arguments m and n may be used specify the number of rows and columns of A to use.
 If either of these is larger than the size of A, A is resized and padded with zeros.

-If A is a multi-dimensional matrix, each two-dimensional sub-matrix of A is treated separately

 ## Examples:
 1.